Nervy England edge Pakistan to qualify for T20 World Cup semifinals

 - list 4 of 4How India-Pakistan cricket relations went from bad to worse – a timeline

-Brook formed a 52-run partnership with in-form allrounder Will Jacks, who scored 28 runs in the winning cause.
+Brook formed a 52-run partnership with in-form all-rounder Will Jacks, who scored 28 runs in the winning cause.

-England’s win, though, began with a tumble and ended with a wobble as their top and lower-middle-order batters slumped in the face of a par total of 164-9 set by Pakistan.
+England’s win, though, began with a tumble and ended with a wobble as their top-order and lower-middle-order batters slumped in the face of a par total of 164-9 set by Pakistan.

-The two-time champions went through to the last four by winning their second game of the Super Eight stage to bag four points, while Pakistan remain on one point after two games.
+The two-time champions went through to the last four by winning their second game of the Super Eights stage to bag four points while Pakistan remain on one point after two games.

-Afridi, who was dropped from the Pakistan team for their washed out match against New Zealand, carried on his dream return with a wicket in his second over as former captain Jos Buttler was dismissed in a similar manner.
+Afridi, who was dropped from the Pakistan team for their washed-out match against New Zealand, carried on his dream return with a wicket in his second over as former captain Jos Buttler was dismissed in a similar manner.

 Jacob Bethell, caught in the deep off Afridi, and Tom Banton, caught behind off Usman Tariq, were the next two wickets to fall as Pakistan seemed to have the upper hand in the second innings.